 Arkansas-BORN Bass Reeves roamed the American West for more than three decades, chasing murderers, thieves and whiskey smugglers.
 He usually either brought his outlaw in or left him dead.

-Reeves was born into a Paris, Texas, slave family circa 1838, and was the first African-American to be commissioned a U.S. deputy marshal in the flatlands west of the Mississippi River.
+Reeves was born in Crawford County, Arkansas, only to be part of a slave family and was one of the first African American to be commissioned a U.S. deputy marshal in the flatlands west of the Mississippi River.

 "He walked into the valley of death for 32 years," says Art Burton, whose book Red, Black and Deadly includes a chapter on Reeves.
 "People wanted this man dead.
 But he did his job for 32 years.
 He did an outstanding job and he has to be one of the greatest American folk heroes."